-Understanding 13/4 as a Mixed Number: A Comprehensive Guide
+Understanding 13/4 as a Mixed Number: A thorough look

 What is a Mixed Number?

 Before we jump into converting 13/4, let's define what a mixed number is.
-A mixed number combines a whole number and a proper fraction.
 A proper fraction is a fraction where the numerator (the top number) is smaller than the denominator (the bottom number).
-For example, 1/2, 3/4, and 5/8 are all proper fractions.
+As an example, 1/2, 3/4, and 5/8 are all proper fractions.
+In real terms, a mixed number combines a whole number and a proper fraction.
 A mixed number represents a quantity that is greater than one whole unit.
-For instance, 1 1/2 represents one whole unit and one half of another unit.
+To give you an idea, 1 1/2 represents one whole unit and one half of another unit.

 Converting 13/4 to a Mixed Number: A Step-by-Step Approach